 Dyme is a Dutch based company, founded in 2018 by Joran Iedema, David Knap, David Schogt and Wouter Florijn.
 Before Dyme, they worked together on Cycleswap, the ‘Airbnb for bicycles’.
 This bike sharing platform was founded in 2014 and sold to an American competitor in 2016.

-When Dyme was an idea still, there was talk of a European law that would break banks’ monopolies on user data.
+When Dyme was an idea still, there were speculations about a European law that would break banks’ monopolies on user data.
 What came to be known as ‘PSD2’ further boosted the actualisation of Dyme.
 In October 2019 Dyme became the first Dutch B2C company to receive a PSD2 license, enabling data import from all EU bank accounts.

 Joran Iedema, David Knap, David Schogt & Wouter Florijn